-Oil Reaches Three-Year Highs As Stockpiles Drop
+Oil Reaches Three-Year Highs as Stockpiles Drop

 "People are taking crude oil out of storage," said Bob Yawger, director of the futures division at Mizuho Securities USA Inc. "It was a gigantic number."

-Meanwhile, stockpiles of oil products rose by more than most analyst were anticipating.
+Meanwhile, stockpiles of oil products rose by more than analysts were anticipating.
 Gasoline inventories increased by 4.8 million barrels and distillate inventories rose by 8.9 million barrels, as refineries increased utilization rates.

 However, some analysts said the extreme cold spreading across the East Coast could interrupt refinery operations and lead to a surge in demand for heating fuel.